Kotlin/kotlinx.coroutines/ui/coroutines-guide-ui.md

 You can experiment with `capacity` parameter in the above line to see how it affects the behaviour of the code.
 Setting `capacity = Channel.UNLIMITED` creates a coroutine with [LinkedListChannel] mailbox that buffers all events.
-In this case, the animation runs as many times and the circle is clicked.
+In this case, the animation runs as many times as the circle is clicked.

 ## Blocking operations